 If you move into a new home in Cork, one of the first things you’ll need to do is arrange a new electricity (and gas, where applicable) contract for the property.

-If you are renting, or have bought a second-hand property, make take a photo of the current meter reading.
+If you are renting, or have bought a second-hand property, take a photo of the current meter reading.
 It’s best to include a newspaper with the current date in the photo for verification purposes.
 If the property has a pay-as-you-go meter, contact the provider to make sure any debit is cleared before you begin topping up.

 Then, examine the Irish energy supplier offering to choose a new supplier.
 Remember, you do not have to stay with the same company currently supplying the property.
 Energy suppliers may provide gas and electricity to properties, but it all comes from the same sources.